 Seattle University selects for admission those students who have demonstrated in their prior studies an ability to achieve a level of academic performance necessary to earn a degree.
-University admission policy is administered by the Vice President for Academic Affairs through the Director of Admissions and Records.
+The University admission policy is administered by the Vice President for Academic Affairs through the Director of Admissions.
 All academic documents submitted by applicants become the property of Seattle University.
-In addition to the requirements for admission set forth in this section of the Bulletin, reference must be made to additional or distinctive requirements in the individual Colleges or Schools of the Bulletin dealing with the specific College or School.
+In addition to the requirements for admission set forth in this section of the Bulletin, reference must be made to additional or distinctive requirements in the individual Colleges or Schools of the University.
+Such information will be found in the section of the Bulletin pertaining to a specific College or School.

 Admission may be granted to qualified applicants for any of the four quarters of the academic year.
 All applicants for admission must remit a \$15 application fee to the University.
-Inquiries concerning admission should be addressed to the DIRECTOR OF ADMISSIONS AND RECORDS, SEATTLE UNIVERSITY, SEATTLE, WASHINGTON 98122.
+Inquiries concerning admission should be addressed to the DIRECTOR OF ADMISSIONS, SEATTLE UNIVERSITY, SEATTLE, WASHINGTON 98122.
 Seattle University offers the opportunities and experiences of higher education to all students without regard to race, religion, age, sex, handicap or national origin.
 It does so in keeping with the guidelines and requirements of laws and regulations as promulgated by state and federal agencies.